Snakes And Their Tongues: 10 Different Styles

 Tongue: silver.

-A resident of Thailand, Cambodia and Vietnam.
-With its keyhole-shaped pupils and pointy snout, the Asian vine snake is one of the strangest snakes on Earth.
-They constantly appear in internet compilations, but a less known fact is their huge number of colour morphs.
+A common resident of Thailand, Cambodia and Vietnam, with a maximum length of 197cm.
+With its keyhole-shaped pupils and pointy snout, the Asian vine snake is one of the strangest-looking snakes on Earth.
+They constantly appear in weird internet compilations, but a less known fact is their huge number of colour morphs.

 For example, the silvery picture above was taken in Tat Mok National Park, located in central Thailand, 200 miles north of Bangkok.
 This silvery picture was taken in Khao Yai National Park, 80 miles east of Bangkok.
 Some areas barely have the normal green morph at all.
-A 2017 study found that in Sakaeret Biosphere Reserve in the north, 54% were silver and 46% were orange.
+A 2017 study found that in the Sakaeret Biosphere Reserve of Thailand’s north, 54% were silver and 46% were orange.

-The interesting thing is that the tongue sticks to the colour like velcro – an orange Asian vine snake will have an orange tongue, and so on.
-Which means that this is a rare species to occasionally have a silver tongue, which looks like it would be in mortal peril if it ever licked a magnet.
+The interesting thing is that the tongue colour sticks to the overall body like velcro – an orange Asian vine snake will have an orange tongue, and so on.
+Consequently, this is a rare species to occasionally have a silver tongue, which looks like it would be in mortal peril if it ever decided to lick a magnet.

-Other family members: the Malayan whipsnake, a resident of southern Thailand, has a green-yellow tongue.
+Close relatives: the Malayan whipsnake, resident of southern Thailand, has a green-yellow tongue instead.
 But its body is also yellow-green, and the tongue could easily vary with morphs just like its cousin.

 6 Red-tailed green ratsnake